By Susan Gardner, CPO-CD

 Clutter affects your mental health.
 Most obvious, however, are the mental health dynamics of clutter.
 We become embarrassed to bring people into our house as it becomes cluttered.
 This includes friends and family as well as service people who make simple repairs, which, left unmade, develop into major repairs.
 This increases into isolation.

 Our mind and clutter are connected: a cluttered mind leads to a cluttered environment, which returns to the cluttered mind.
-Breaking this cycle takes both change in our thinking and in our action.
+Breaking this cycle takes both changes in our thinking and in our action.
 When we are uncluttered and organized, we feel more in control and our self-esteem increases.

 Clutter that is made up of delayed decisions becomes especially tricky.
 Stacks or piles become invisible to us or glaring reminders of things undone.
 During holidays, we have ideas of what we want to do, which, weighed against reality, seem far away.
 This pulls down our self-esteem.